victorbjorsvik/Flights/README.md

+Need to be fixed:

+-  Installtion and setup

+-  How to run the analysis

 # Project Icaras: Advancing Sustainability in Commercial Airflight Analysis

 This project analyzes commercial airflight data for a sustainability study.
 By leveraging data from the International Air Transport Association, we aim to uncover insights that promote a more environmentally friendly and informed approach to air travel.